MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Additional Buffer
 -----------------

-Some devices take a lot of time to send the back buffer content to the display buffer.
+Some devices take a lot of time to send the back buffer content to the front buffer.
 The following examples demonstrate the consequence on rendering frequency.
 The use of an additional buffer optimizes this frequency, however it uses a lot of RAM memory.

 In this example, the drawing time is 7ms, the time between the end of drawing and the call to `Display.flush()`_ is 1ms and the flush time is 12ms.
 So the expected rendering frequency is 7 + 1 + 12 = 20ms (50Hz).
 Flush starts just after the call to `Display.flush()`_ and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
 The rendering frequency is cadenced on drawing time + flush time.

 .. figure:: images/uiDisplaySync05.*
    :width: 100%

 As mentioned above, the idea is to use :ref:`two back buffers<section_display_copyswap>`.
 First, UI task is drawing in the back buffer ``A``.
 Just after the call to `Display.flush()`_, the flush can start.
-During the flush time (copy of the back buffer ``A`` to the display buffer), the back buffer ``B`` can be used by UI task to continue the drawings.
+During the flush time (copy of the back buffer ``A`` to the front buffer), the back buffer ``B`` can be used by UI task to continue the drawings.
 When the drawings in the back buffer ``B`` are done (and after the call to `Display.flush()`_), the application cannot start a third frame by drawing into the back buffer ``A`` because the flush is using it.
 As soon as the flush is done, a new flush (of the back buffer ``B``) can start.
 The rendering frequency is cadenced on flush time, i.e. 12ms (83.3Hz).

 .. figure:: images/uiDisplaySync06.*
    :width: 100%